 By law, the manufacturer isn’t permitted to say that the product treats heartworm, so the description says HWF may support the heart by cleaning the cardiovascular system from unwanted substances.

 This is a gentle treatment option that takes from 16 to 36 weeks to help your dog eliminate heartworms.
-Your dog doesn’t have to be on restricted activity during this time.

 The remedy contains the following herbal ingredients designed to work together to detox your dog:

 - Hops flowers